Implementing Customer Self-Care Portals for Cloud and Communications with Salesforce

 Conclusions

-Many factors determine choice of portal and digital transformation technology for cloud and communications providers and one-size certainly does not fit all.
+The choice of portal and digital transformation technology for cloud and communications providers is influenced by multiple factors, and there is no universal solution that suits all needs.

-For example, a residential broadband provider will have a simpler portal than a B2B SD-WAN or MPLS provider with rich network visualization and self-care capabilities.
+For instance, a residential broadband provider requires a simpler portal compared to a B2B SD-WAN or MPLS provider, which demands more advanced features like network visualization and self-service capabilities.

 Contact us today to find out how we can help you!